 To understand biochemical and physiological phenomena in fish and functional substances for our health from marine natural products and seafood.

-1. Introduction "Current research topics in our lab at a glance"
+- 5. Contents and progress schedule of class - 1.
+Introduction "Current research topics in our lab at a glance"

 Washoku and seafoods